Jay Nixon: Second term (2013–2017)

+Post-gubernatorial career

+Nixon left office on January 9, 2017, with the inauguration of his successor Eric Greitens.
+He was the first Missouri governor to complete two-full terms since John Ashcroft completed his second term in 1993.
+After leaving office, Jay Nixon State Park was opened in eastern Missouri.

-From April 15–19, 2019 Nixon served as a visiting Menschel Senior Leadership Fellow at the Harvard T.H.
+In mid-April 2019, Nixon served as a visiting Menschel Senior Leadership Fellow at the Harvard T.H.
 Chan School of Public Health.

-Nixon represents televangelist Jim Bakker in his lawsuit filed by Missouri Attorney General Eric Schmitt for allegedly selling false cures for the 2019-20 strains of coronavirus.
+Nixon represented televangelist Jim Bakker in his lawsuit filed by Missouri Attorney General Eric Schmitt for allegedly selling false cures for the 2019-20 strains of coronavirus.

+Nixon was seen as a potential candidate for the U.S. Senate election in 2022, with support from national party leaders such as Chuck Schumer.
+Ultimately, Nixon declined to run.

+In 2023, Nixon was recruited by the organization No Labels to secure ballot access in all 50 states.

 Personal life

 After leaving office Nixon moved to University City, Missouri with his wife Georganne.
 The couple have two adult sons, Jeremiah and Will, both named after their father.
 Nixon is a Methodist.